 The primary purpose of ACRE is to advance the legislative goals of electric cooperatives across the country.
 ACRE makes campaign contributions to candidates for Congress who support electric cooperative goals, who share electric cooperative values, and who want electric cooperatives to be successful.

-To donate to AK CARE, click the button below or contact APA’s Director of Member and Public Relations or the Executive Coordinator at the links below the PayPal button.
+To donate to AK CARE, click the button below or contact APA’s Deputy Director or the Executive Coordinator at the links below the PayPal button.
 If you don’t have a PayPal account but want to pay by credit card, simply click the “continue” link near the bottom left of the text area on the page.

 Write to Congress: